Chairperson: Rebecca L. Sanders, Ph.D.

 In Plan A, students must complete 24 credit hours of course work, of which at least 12 hours must be earned in graduate-level courses (6000-level and above).
 Students must also complete a master's thesis (MSCS 6999 Master's Thesis) for 6 credit hours and pass the oral examination concentrated on the thesis.
 The student must select a primary career focus, which is typically related to their thesis topic and meets the breadth requirement of the program.
 The six thesis credits are considered the secondary career focus.

-As with Plan B, courses beyond the career focus, thesis, and breadth requirements are taken from a list of computer science, information technology and computer engineering courses approved by the computing program.
+Courses beyond the career focus, thesis and breadth requirements are taken from a list of computer science, information technology and computer engineering courses approved by the computing program.
 Six out-of-program elective credits may be selected from other Marquette graduate courses germane to computing or its applications.

-The master of science program in computing offers two specializations: information assurance and cyber defense, and big data and data analytics.
-The 18 credit hours in these specializations fulfill the requirements for both the primary and the secondary career focus.
+The master of science program in computing offers three specializations: information assurance and cyber defense, big data and data analytics and the computing career change opportunity.
+The 18 credit hours in the first two of these specializations fulfill the requirements for both the primary and the secondary career focus.
+In the computing career change opportunity specialization, students must work with their adviser to select a primary and secondary career focus.

 Information Assurance and Cyber Defense